 Sowing method:

-Before sowing, soak the seeds in a solution containing 1 gram of ammonium molybdate and 1.5 kilograms of water for 12 hours.
+Before sowing, soak the seeds in a solution containing 1 gram of ammonium molybdate and 1.5 kilograms of Water for 12 hours.
 Drain the seeds and mix them with fine soil, sand, or substrate soil before broadcasting.
 The sowing depth should be 1-2 centimeters, and after sowing, cover with a 1-centimeter layer of fine soil or substrate soil.
-The theoretical sowing rate for white clover is 10 grams per square meter, with each gram containing 1,400-2,000 seeds, and one per square centimeter is sufficient.
+The theoretical sowing rate for white clover is 10 grams per square meter, with each gram containing 1,400-2,000 seeds, and one seed per square centimeter is sufficient.
 However, in production, the actual sowing rate is often higher than the theoretical rate due to factors such as germination rate and sowing effect.
 Depending on the actual conditions of the soil, the sowing rate per mu can be controlled at 2-3 kilograms.

 Growth management:

 During the seedling stage, white clover requires supplementary nitrogen fertilization to promote robust growth.
-If there are no rhizobia in the tea garden soil before sowing, appropriate rhizobial inoculants or fertilizers can be added to facilitate nitrogen fixation in the white clover roots.
+If there are no rhizobia in the tea garden soil before sowing, appropriate rhizobial inoculants or Fertilizers can be added to facilitate nitrogen fixation in the white clover roots.
 After two years of growth, the soil layer becomes compact and less permeable.
 In the spring and autumn seasons before the return to green, loosen the soil and apply top-dressing fertilizer.
 Diseases and pests affecting white clover are relatively rare, but occasionally brown spot disease and powdery mildew